DanielTeruel/ad-migration-azure/04-iac/bicep/README.md

 az bicep decompile --file template.json
 ```

-The decompiler converts `template.json` into `main.bicep` automatically.
+The decompiler converts `template.json` into `template.bicep` automatically.
 The process generates warnings for:
 - Unused parameters
 - Resources that could not be fully typed
 - Expressions that required manual review